jjyr/godwoken-original/docs/design.md

 We use [merkle mountain range](MMR for short) to calculate the block root; use [sparse merkle tree](SMT for short) to calculate the account root.

-Both accumulators allow efficiently accumulate new elements; it's suitable for our use case: continuously produces new blocks and new accounts.
+Both accumulators allow efficiently accumulate new elements, which suitable for our use case: continuously produces new blocks and adds new accounts.

 ### Supported actions